siddharth-ag2004/Shell/README.md

 11. I/O redirection cannot run as a background process.

 12. Piping is expected to run as a foreground process only(cannot be followed by &).

+13. For activities, only background processes in the T state are considered to be stopped.